 Once you’ve purchased a property, you’ll more than likely need to start paying taxes in France.
 This needs consideration whether it’s a permanent home or a second home.

-The main two taxes involved in owning property in France are the taxe fonciere and the taxe d’habitation.
-Together these taxes are the equivalent to UK Council Tax, and must be paid by all those owning a French property – regardless of whether you own it or not.
+The main two taxes in France for property are the taxe foncière and the taxe d’habitation.
+Together, these taxes are the equivalent to UK Council Tax.
+The former is paid by the landlord and the latter by the occupier, whether that’s a landlord or a tenant.
 Largely speaking, these taxes cover local services such as street cleaning, waste collection and municipal lighting.

-You are liable for the taxe fonciere as the owner of the property, whether you live there or rent it out.
-This is the more expensive of the two, and the amount will vary according to where the property is located, as well as the cadastral value (the notional rental value).
+This is literally a ‘property tax’.
+You are liable for the taxe foncière as the owner of the property, whether you live there or rent it out.
+It is the more expensive of the two, generally speaking.
+The amount will vary according to where the property is located, as well as the cadastral value (the notional rental value).
 The local authority decides on the amount, meaning that some regions can be much more expensive than others.

 The taxe d’habitation is paid by the occupier of the property, whether this is the owner or a tenant.
-This means that if you own the property but rent it out, the taxe fonciere is your responsibility, but not the taxe d’habitation.
-If you do not rent it out, you will have to pay both taxes, and if you decide to rent a property in France, you will be required to pay the taxe d’habitation.
+This means that if you own the property but rent it out, the taxe foncière is your responsibility, but not the taxe d’habitation.
+If you do not rent it out, you will have to pay both taxes.
+Equally, if you live in a rented property in France, you will pay the taxe d’habitation.

-If for any reason, you default on payment of these, you will be given a fine of 10% of the due tax by the local authority – and if you refuse to pay, French law allows the tax authority to take the money directly from your bank account.
+If for any reason, you default on payment of taxes in France, you will be given a fine of 10% of the due tax by the local authority.
+If you refuse to pay, French law allows the tax authority to take the money directly from your bank account.